Learning to Optimize for Reinforcement Learning: Issues in Learning to Optimize for Reinforcement Learning

 \subsection{The Agent-Gradient Distribution is Non-IID}

 In RL, a learned optimizer takes the agent-gradient $g$ as an input and outputs the agent-parameter update $\Delta \theta$.
-To investigate the hardness of learning an optimizer for RL, we train an A2C agent in a gridworld (i.e. \bdl, see the appendix for details) with RMSProp~\citep{tieleman2012rmsprop} and collect the agent-gradients at different training stages.
+To investigate the hardness of learning an optimizer for RL, we train an A2C agent in a gridworld (i.e., \bdl, see~\cref{app:gridworld} for details) with RMSProp~\citep{tieleman2012rmsprop} and collect the agent-gradients at different training stages.
 We plot these agent-gradients with logarithmic $x$-axis in~\cref{fig:grad}.
-The $y$-axis shows the probability mass in each bin.
+The $y$-axis shows the probability density.
 Clearly, the agent-gradient distribution is non-iid, changing throughout the training process.
 Specifically, at the beginning of training, there are two peaks in the agent-gradient distribution.
-In the middle of training, most of agent-gradients are non-zero, concentrated around $10^{-3}$.
+In the middle of training, most agent-gradients are non-zero, concentrated around $10^{-3}$.
 At the end of the training, a large portion of the agent-gradients are zeros.
 It is well-known that a non-iid input distribution makes training more unstable and reduces learning performance in many settings~\citep{ma2022state,wang2023comprehensive,khetarpal2022towards}.
 Similarly, the violation of the iid assumption would also increase learning instability and decrease efficiency for training learned optimizers.
+Note that this issue exists in both learning to optimize for SL and RL.
+However, the agent-gradient distribution from RL is generally more non-iid than the gradient distribution from SL, since RL tasks are inherently more non-stationary.
+For more details, please check~\cref{app:sl_gradient}.